Ninety Year Sentence Void for Juvenile Convicted of Murder

 The larger, more biological, issues are that the court should consider are how a juvenile may have a higher possibility of rehabilitation than an adult because the youth’s brain is simply not fully developed.

-Dokens had been riding his bike when he passed by a house with many people congregated on the porch.
-A man on the porch stared at Dokens and Dokens stopped.
-The man nodded at Dokens as if he knew the young man.
+Dokins had been riding his bike when he passed by a house with many people congregated on the porch.
+A man on the porch stared at Dokeis and Dokins stopped.
+The man nodded at Dokins as if he knew the young man.

 The shots hit a baby and a man.
 The man died, but the baby survived.
-Dokens rode his bike away from the scene, later burning his sweatshirt in a vacant lot.
+Dokins rode his bike away from the scene, later burning his sweatshirt in a vacant lot.

-Police arrested Dokens the next day.
-Dokens had a crude tattoo on his arm that said “TFR,” signifying a part of street gang called Fudge Town Mafia Crips.
+Police arrested Dokins the next day.
+Dokins had a crude tattoo on his arm that said “TFR,” signifying a part of street gang called Fudge Town Mafia Crips.
 “TFR,” a gang expert at trial testified, referred to the shooters in the Fudge Town Mafia Crips.
 There were twelve to fifteen shooters known as TFR within the Fudge Town Mafia Crips.

-A jury convicted Donald Dokens as an adult of both murder and attempted murder.
+A jury convicted Donald Dokins as an adult of both murder and attempted murder.
 The jury also found true that the crime was committed to benefit the TFR as part of the Fudge Town Mafia Crips.
-The judge sentenced Dokens to 90 years to life in prison.
+The judge sentenced Dokins to 90 years to life in prison.

-The Second Appellate agreed that the “harsh sentencing” of the trial court judge (Pat Connolly) was in error because he did not methodically lay out his reasoning for the sentence after considering the factors Miller required to be evaluated by a judge.
+The Second Appellate court agreed that the “harsh sentencing” of the trial court judge (Pat Connolly in Compton Superior Court) was in error because he did not methodically lay out his reasoning for the sentence after considering the factors Miller required to be evaluated by a judge.

 For more information about the issues in this juvenile case, please click on the following articles: